neutron-org/dex-quint-model/modelReport.md

 An example run is given in `violationRuns.qnt::noLossViolationAutoswapRun`.

-A potential attack is a user frontrunning any extremely large deposit (bigger than the pool's size) by changing the pool's ratio so as to be able to take advantage of the described behavior.
+A potential attack is a user front-running any extremely large deposit (bigger than the pool's size) by changing the pool's ratio so as to be able to take advantage of the described behavior.
-Alternatively, and much more lucrative, is a user frontrunning any initial deposit to a new pool.
+Alternatively, and much more lucrative, is a user front-running any initial deposit to a new pool.

 NOTE: This particular violation seems to be stemming from the assumption that every pool's value will be significantly larger than the deposit value.
 Indeed, the calculation for the autoswap fee starts with the goal of bringing deposit amounts to match the ration of the pool, where sometimes it would be easier to do it the other way round.